storybookjs/react-native/addons/knobs/README.md

 ```

-Categorize your knobs by assigning them a `groupId`.
-When a `groupId` exists, tabs will appear in the knobs storybook panel to filter between the groups.
+Categorize your Knobs by assigning them a `groupId`.
+When a `groupId` exists, tabs will appear in the Knobs storybook panel to filter between the groups.
 Knobs without a `groupId` are automatically categorized into the `ALL` group.
 ```js
 // Knob assigned a groupId.
 stories.add('as dynamic variables', () => {